-On completion of all referrer requested individual and/or group sessions, the Psychological Therapies providers are required to agree to a discharge plan with the client that includes self-care information for patients and carers, any advice on maintaining their health, and referral or advice on other health and community services where required and this may also include access to e-health service options.
+On completion of all referrer requested individual and/or group sessions, the Psychological Therapies providers are required to agree to a discharge plan/transition of care plan, with the client that includes self-care information for clients and carers, any advice on maintaining their health, and referral or advice on other health and community services where required and this may also include access to e-health service options.
+The Psychological Therapies provider should also discuss the Your Experience of Service (YES) with the client and give them a paper copy of the survey or the online link to complete.

-A copy of the discharge plan and session outcome report must be provided to the client and clinical referrer on completion of the episode of care, and where appropriate, referrals for ongoing support are completed.
+A copy of the discharge plan/transition plan should be included within or with the session outcome report/ treatment complete report and must be provided to the client and clinical referrer on completion of the episode of care, and where appropriate, referrals for ongoing support are completed.